Juliaj/ros2_control_demos/example_18/doc/design.rst

 Architecture
 ~~~~~~~~~~~~

-The implementation relies on three main components:
+The implementation relies on two main components:

-1. ``imu_sensor_broadcaster`` keeps the controller supplied with orientation,
-   angular velocity, and linear acceleration by publishing the
-   ``sensor_msgs/Imu`` topic straight from the IMU state interfaces.
-2. ``interfaces_state_broadcaster`` aggregates every hardware state interface
+1. ``interfaces_state_broadcaster`` aggregates every hardware state interface
    into the ``control_msgs/InterfacesValues`` topic so downstream consumers
-   receive a consistent snapshot.
+   receive a consistent snapshot, including IMU data (orientation, angular
+   velocity, linear acceleration) and joint states.
-3. **LocomotionController** (a ros2_control controller plugin) is the heart of
+2. LocomotionController (a ros2_control controller plugin) is the core component:
-   the pipeline: it subscribes to the broadcaster topics, formats observations,
+   it subscribes to the broadcaster topic, formats observations, performs ONNX
-   performs ONNX inference, and writes the resulting joint position targets back
+   inference, and writes the resulting joint position targets back to the hardware
-   to the hardware command interfaces.
+   command interfaces.

 Data Flow
 ~~~~~~~~~